mvuco00/KODE/README.md

 - Search bar
 - Login & Signup (JWT or Google OAuth)
 - Favourites page with all tutorials that user liked
-- User can add new tutorials and edit them
+- User can add new tutorials, edit them and delete